Cart 0

 3. The sport was originally called “Murderball” due to the aggressive nature of the game.
 It is a contact sport where collisions between wheelchairs form a major part of the game.
 Wheelchair rugby combines elements of rugby, basketball and handball.

-4. Wheelchair Rugby games are played across 4 quarters of 8 minutes on a regulation hardwood basketball court using a soft volleyball.
+4. Wheelchair rugby games are played across 4 quarters of 8 minutes on a regulation hardwood basketball court using a soft volleyball.

-5. Wheelchair Rugby is played with 4 players on court for each team with aim being to carry the ball across the opponents’ goal line to score a point.
+5. Wheelchair rugby is played with 4 players on court for each team with aim being to carry the ball across the opponents’ goal line to score a point.
 Players have 40 seconds to do this.

 6. To be eligible to play, athletes must be quadriplegic (tetraplegic).
 The degree to which this quad-impairment effects the athlete, leads into classification.
 A total of 8.0 points are allowed on the court at once and must be split up between the 4 athletes on court.
 Each athlete is assigned a classification based on functionality of their physical ability with 0.5 being less functional and 3.5 being most functional.
 Female players offer teams an addition to this 8.0 cap on court based on their classification (female’s with a 0.5 - 1.5 offer an extra 0.5 on court, while those with a 2.0 - 3.5 classification offer an extra 1.0 on court).